sugatoray/101-linux-commands-ebook/ebook/en/content/121-the-wait-command.md

 **Step-1**:

-Create a file named "wait_example.sh" and add the following scripit to it.
+Create a file named "wait_example.sh" and add the following script to it.

 ```
 #!/bin/bash